upper/db

 fmt.Println(q) // SELECT id, name FROM accounts

-This query is wired to the database session, but it's not compiled nor executed unless you require data from it, use the All() method on a query to execute it and map all the resulting rows into a slice of structs or maps:
+That query is wired to the database session, but it's not compiled nor executed unless you require data from it.
+Use the All() method on a query to execute it and map all the resulting rows into a slice of structs or maps:

 var accounts []Account